TechEmpower/FrameworkBenchmarks/frameworks/Crystal/onyx/README.md

 The framework consists of multiple components:

-- Onyx::HTTP 2 is a collection of HTTP handlers, which essentialy are building blocks for your web application
+[Onyx::HTTP](https://github.com/onyxframework/http) is a collection of HTTP handlers, which essentially are building blocks for your web application
 - Onyx::REST 2 is a REST layer on top of Onyx::HTTP which implements splitting business and rendering logic into Actions and Views, inspired by Hanami
 - Onyx::SQL 5 is a database-agnostic SQL ORM